How to Export WooCommerce Customers to CSV, Excel, or XML

 Custom fields added to your WooCommerce Customers are in Available Data › Custom Fields.
-Custom fields are extra information (or metadata) added by your plugins or themes, and they are automatically detected by WP All Export.
+These contain extra information (or metadata) added by your plugins or themes.
+WP All Export automatically detects these.

-For example, WooCommerce adds an "_order_count" custom field which keeps track of how many orders a customer has done.
+For example, WooCommerce adds an "_order_count" custom field which keeps track of how many orders a customer has made.